sfeister/peridigm/doc/InstallingThirdPartyLibs.md

 * [LAPACK](http://www.netlib.org/lapack/) (used when building Trilinos)
 * [yaml-cpp](https://github.com/jbeder/yaml-cpp) (used when building Trilinos)

-Once you have all these tools and libraries installed your system, make sure the relevant binaries, shared libraries, and headers for these are all locatable for the next build steps.
+Make sure paths to the relevant binaries, shared libraries, and headers for these tools and libraries are locatable for the next build steps.